 BEAR CREEK CAMP

-BEAR CREEK CAMP, with monthly summer cabin rentals starting in 2020, is under new ownership.
+BEAR CREEK CAMP, 1.7 miles from downtown Haines, Alaska, with monthly summer cabin rentals starting in 2020, is under new ownership.
 Donna Catotti, a professional artist and Haines resident for over 30 years, will offer a unique living situation for summer residents in the outdoor guiding industry.

 “Before moving to Haines, I lived in the Sierra where I enjoyed backpacking and winter ski camping.
 After graduating architecture school in 1973, my life revolved around 18-day river trips on the Colorado with Martin Litton’s Grand Canyon Dories.
 As a customer in 1973, it changed my outlook on life.
 By 1974 I was planning, packing, and cooking for 35, over wood fires for the privilege of being on the trip.

 In the summer of 1987, after doing an April Grand trip together, I came to Haines to be with Rob Goldberg in Mud Bay, and all my river trips since have been private ones.
 Fast forward a whole bunch of years.
 I still enjoy x-c skiing, gardening, travel, and, of course, painting.
 Rob backpacks the canyon every winter, and has a dory at Paradise Cove for oar powered subsistence fishing, crabbing, and shrimping.
 In his spare time Rob builds guitars, violins, and cellos for a living.